apollographql/apollo/docs/source/tutorial/introduction.md

 - [Apollo Engine (required)](https://engine.apollographql.com) : Our cloud service where you'll register and manage your graph API.
 - [Apollo DevTools for Chrome (suggested)](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) : Our Chrome extension giving you full visibility into your client.
-- [Apollo VSCode (suggested)](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo): Our editor integration that offers intelligent autocomplete, metrics, and more.
+- [Apollo VS Code (suggested)](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo): Our editor integration that offers intelligent autocomplete, metrics, and more.

 Next, in your terminal, clone [this repository](https://github.com/apollographql/fullstack-tutorial):